vstlo/vstlo.github.io/2026-goals.md

 ### Destinations
 - Japan
-- More south & central America
+- More South & Central America

 ### Quotes going into 2026

->"the act of creation is the only thing that justifies existence" – unknown
+>"The act of creation is the only thing that justifies existence." – unknown

->"systems (process oriented goals) over outcome goals" – me
+>"Systems (process oriented goals) over outcome goals." – me

->"you make the life you want.
+>"Remembering you make the life you want.
 You have choices.
-You become who you want to become" – me
+You become who you want to become." – me